PPM 11-1, Graduate Programs |

 In addition to a bachelor’s degree, students may be required to complete additional undergraduate work prior to acceptance into a graduate program to ensure proper preparation for study at the graduate level.
 Each degree program may designate specific undergraduate requirements and/or graduate-level leveling classes, and all prospective students should consult with the appropriate graduate program.
 Graduate departments may impose an age limit on undergraduate leveling credits completed prior to entry into a graduate program.

-3.2.5 International Student Admission.
-International applicants must satisfy all program requirements that apply to U.S. citizens in addition to the following:
+International applicants who wish to apply to graduate programs must satisfy all program requirements that apply to non-international students in addition to the following:

-3.2.5.4 Any additional documentation required by the ISSC.
+3.2.5.4 Provide any additional documentation required by the ISSC.

 3.3 Appeals Procedures